bioinfo-chru-strasbourg/STARK/README.md

 Services are located in the folder 'services', and are organized in separated modules (folders), containing 'STARK.docker-compose.yml' file describing services, 'STARK.env' file including all parameters, and 'STARK.module' file describing the module and all services, especially to share information and access to other modules.

-To automatically start all services modules:
+To automatically start all services modules (detached):

 ```
 $ services/services.sh --modules=* --command=up